Ander1706/inTime/README.md

 # inTime
- A very small Arduino library for working with time intervals.
+ A very small Arduino, ESP8266, ESP32 library for working with time intervals.